 So, if you use a shutter speed of 1/30, it extends to 32 seconds.
 1/125 will become 8 seconds.

 And there you have it.
-Get out there and start practising.
+Get out there and start practicing.
 Try, try and try again until it becomes perfect.
 Monitor your first exposure, and change the shutter speed according to the photograph.